tekumara/notes/git-diff.md

 `git diff <filename>` shows only unstaged changes (aka changes not staged for commit), ie: changes made to the working tree vs the index.

-`git diff --cached <filename>` shows only staged changes (aka changes to be commmitted), ie: changes made to the index vs r2
+`git diff --cached <filename>` shows only staged changes (aka changes to be committed), ie: changes made to the index vs r2

 `git diff r2 filename` shows difference between r2 and working directory (includes both staged and unstaged changes), ie: changes made to the working tree vs r2.